-• infrastructure, community assets and assets under construction - depreciated historical cost.

-• dwellings - current value, determined using the basis of existing use value for social housing (EUV-SH).

-• council offices - current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV), except for a few offices that are situated close to the council's housing properties, where there is no market for office accommodation, and that are measured at depreciated replacement cost (instant build) as an estimate of current value.

-• school buildings, sports centres and libraries - are deemed specialist nature and are measured at depreciated replacement cost which is used as an estimate of current value.

-• surplus assets - the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective.

-• all other assets - current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- infrastructure, community assets and assets under construction depreciated historical cost. - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH). - council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV), except for a few offices that are situated close to the council's housing properties, where there is no market for office accommodation, and that are measured at depreciated replacement cost (instant build) as an estimate of current value. - school buildings current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value. - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).